 “These pools are a community hub and the focal point for social interactions and recreation for those in very remote locations.
 The community ownership they facilitate and their benefits for wellbeing make them valuable investments.”

-The final report will be officially launched by the Hon.
-Dr Kim Hames, MLA at Royal Life Saving Society WA Headquarters, 10am on Thursday 6th October.
+The final report will be officially launched by Dr Kim Hames at Royal Life Saving Society WA Headquarters, 10am on Thursday 6th October.
 This will be followed by a workshop to further discuss research results and implications for policy and practice.